sohn21c/objRecog/README.md

 [![YouTube](https://github.com/sohn21c/objRecog/blob/master/img/ssd1.jpg?raw=true)](https://youtu.be/vZw5j909vss)

 ## Algorithm
-As this project was planned to teach myself the deep learning algorithms used for object detection pipeline, I have read a number of relevant publications such R-CNN and its variants, YOLO, SSD and etc,,.
-I am still compiling the write-up for such learning process of different algorithms but one can take a peek at the unfinished piece here.
+For the implementation of the pipeline, YOLOv3 was used.
+In the process of landing the decision to use YOLO, I have researched many other detection CNN architectures like R-CNN, SSD and etc,,.
+One can have an access to my personal write-up of my algorithm research and should consider it as brief summary.
+One should refer to original publication for detailed information.
 [Link to the algorithm search write-up](https://github.com/sohn21c/research/blob/master/objDetection.md)

 ## Software